kjhull/Assignment11_GUI/README.md

 Please don't alter or delete any other code or you will get errors and spend more time debugging the GUI than trying to setup serial communication with your car.

-If you have any problems PLEASE post it under issues and I will try address them ASAPs
+If you have any problems PLEASE post it under issues and I will try address them ASAP